wasi-shah/Docker-AKS/AKS DevOps/02 Terraform with Azure/Readme.md

 <details>
 <summary>Create a resource group using Terrafrom and DevOps Pipeline Variables</summary>

-### Overwriting Terraform variables with Azure DevOps pipeline variables
+### Create a resource group using Terrafrom and DevOps Pipeline Variables

 > using **commandOptions** option, you can use pipeline variables to set terraform varaibles using **-var** flag